kshramt/buildpy/README.md

-# pake
+# BuildPy

-I wrote pake to manage data analysis pipelines. pake supports following features:
+I wrote BuildPy to manage data analysis pipelines.
+BuildPy has following features:

 - Parallel processing (similar to `-j` option of Make)
 - Generation of multiple targets with a single job